NuLink-network/nulink-sdk-demo/README.md

       //the sdk backend testnet server address. in the nulink testnet,
       //you can use the address: https://agent.testnet.nulink.org/bk
       REACT_APP_CENTRALIZED_SERVER_URL=xxxxx

+      //If using the built-in data storage callbacks of the nulink-sdk (import {setIPFSDatas,getIPFSData} from '@nulink_network/nulink-sdk'), this parameter needs to be configured.
+Otherwise, please ignore it.
       //you ipfs address, Requires permission to write data. in the nulink testnet,
       //you can use the address: https://agent.testnet.nulink.org/nuipfs
       REACT_APP_IPFS_NODE_URL=xxxxx

       //Configure the parameters of the network that you connect to.
 Parameters for networks that are not connected do not need to be configured.